APEC Business Travel Card: Russia

-Card holders are permitted to stay for business purposes for a maximum of 90 days in each period of 180 days.
-Travellers holding a virtual ABTC must apply for a special permit granting multiple entry and stay visa to enter the Russian Federation.
-Those travellers holding a physical ABTC are exempt from the need to apply for a visa.
+Cardholders are permitted to remain for business purposes for a maximum of 90 days in any 180-day period.
+Travellers holding a virtual ABTC must obtain a special permit granting a multiple-entry visa to enter the Russian Federation.
+Those holding a physical ABTC are exempt from this requirement.

 United States

-Although the United States is not a full participant in the scheme, card holders can use special fast-track lanes for aircrew at international airports in the United States, but they are still subject to regular entry/visa requirements.
+Although the United States is not a full participant in the scheme, cardholders may use dedicated fast-track lanes for aircrew at international airports, but remain subject to the standard entry and visa requirements.

 Applicants for ABTCs must already be enrolled in Global Entry, NEXUS, or SENTRI.
-As the United States is only a transitional member of the ABTC scheme and does not grant any visa waiver to ABTC holders from other economies, U.S. citizens reciprocally do not enjoy any additional visa-free travel through the ABTC scheme.
-However, they qualify for expedited visa appointment procedures for those economies which require visas for U.S. citizens, and use of diplomatic or crew lines at airports.
-Among the 21 ABTC scheme member economies, the visa policies of China, of Russia, and of Vietnam require advance visas for U.S. citizens making short-term business visits, while visa policy of Papua New Guinea issues visas on arrival for a fee.
-As of 3 January 2017, the fee is $70.
+As the United States is only a transitional member of the ABTC scheme and does not extend any visa waiver to ABTC holders from other economies, U.S. citizens do not, reciprocally, enjoy any additional visa-free travel through the scheme.
+They do, however, qualify for expedited visa appointment procedures for those economies that require visas for U.S. citizens, and may use diplomatic or crew lanes at airports.
+Among the 21 ABTC scheme member economies, the visa policies of China, Russia, and Vietnam require advance visas for U.S. citizens making short-term business visits, while Papua New Guinea issues visas on arrival for a fee.
+As of 3 January 2017, the fee was $70.

-The Asia-Pacific Economic Cooperation Business Travel Cards Act was passed in November 2011 to authorize the issue of ABTCs to US travellers until September 2018.
-Implementation began shortly thereafter.
-In May 2014, the United States Department of Homeland Security published an interim final rule regarding the issuance of ABTCs to U.S. citizens.
-In June 2014, U.S. Customs and Border Protection began accepting ABTC applications through the GOES portal, the same website used for its other trusted traveler schemes.
-On November 2, 2017, prior to the September 2018 expiration of the temporary program, the Asia-Pacific Economic Cooperation Business Travel Cards Act of 2017 (S. 504) was signed making the APEC Business Travel Card a permanent program.
+The Asia-Pacific Economic Cooperation Business Travel Cards Act was passed in November 2011 to authorise the issuance of ABTCs to U.S. travellers until September 2018.
+Implementation commenced shortly thereafter.
+In May 2014, the United States Department of Homeland Security published an interim final rule on the issuance of ABTCs to U.S. citizens.
+In June 2014, U.S. Customs and Border Protection began accepting ABTC applications through the GOES portal, the same website used for its other trusted traveller schemes.
+On 2 November 2017, prior to the September 2018 expiration of the temporary programme, the Asia-Pacific Economic Cooperation Business Travel Cards Act of 2017 (S. 504) was signed, making the APEC Business Travel Card a permanent programme.